lizmat/raku-all-modules/jonathanstowe/Tinky-JSON/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation then you should be able to install this module with *zef* or *panda*:
+Assuming you have a working Rakudo Perl 6 installation then you should be able to install this module with *zef* :

-	panda install Tinky::JSON

-or

 	zef install Tinky::JSON